 Nightshade family (Solanaceae)

-Description: This introduced annual plant is 2-5' tall, branching occasionally.
+Description: This plant is a summer annual that becomes 2-5' tall, branching occasionally.
 The stems are angular and largely hairless.
 The alternate leaves are up to 8" long and 4" across (excluding the petioles).
 They are ovate-cordate and sparsely pubescent.
 Their margins are shallowly lobed, bluntly dentate, or undulate.
 The petiole of each leaf is long and slender, tilting at an upward angle; there are a few hairs near its base, otherwise it is hairless.
 From the axils of the upper leaves, there develops individual flowers on short stalks.
 These flowers often nod downward, but are sometimes erect.
 Each flower consists of a spreading corolla that is light blue or lavender with 5 shallow lobes.
 However, the throat of the corolla is white, where there are 5 stamens with light yellow anthers and a single pistil.
 These flowers are about 1–1½" across when fully open; they are diurnal and short-lived.
 The blooming period occurs during the summer and lasts about 2-3 months.
 Only a few flowers remain open at the same time.
 The calyx is shorter than the flowers and divided into 5 sepals.
 Each sepal is ovate-sagittate.
 After the flowers wither away, spheroid fruits develop within the enclosing sepals of the calyx.
 This fruit is about ½" across and divided into 5 cells (sometimes only 3-4 cells).
 It has a dry texture and is full of seeds.
 The root system consists of a taproot.
 This plant spreads by reseeding itself.

 Cultivation: The preference is full or partial sun, moist to mesic conditions, and a loamy fertile soil.
 Most vegetative growth occurs during the late spring and summer; this species is a summer annual.
 The size of a plant is variable, depending on soil fertility and availability of moisture.